tenstorrent/tt-topology/README.md

 ```
 # TT-Topology Procedure

-TT-Topology does the following when calculating and flashing the coordinates -
+TT-Topology does the following when calculating and flashing the coordinates:
 1. Flash all the boards to default - set all eth port disables to 0 and reset coordinates to (0,0) for local chips and (1,0) for n300 remote chips.
 2. Issue a board level reset to apply the new flash to the chips.
 3. Generate a mapping of all possible connections and their type between the available chips.